 Social media and email marketing

 You aren't able to edit page URLs in a separate field, since they're generated from the page title directly.
-We advise GoDaddy to revisit its SEO support since, at the moment, it needs a lot of work and completely overlooks blog entries.
+We advise GoDaddy to revisit its SEO support since, at the moment, it needs a lot of work and completely ignores blog entries.

 GoDaddy's SEO options haven't kept up with the times.

-Taken together, GoDaddy scores thanks to its solid e-commerce and marketing features, but shows its weaknesses when it comes to SEO.
+Taken together, GoDaddy scores thanks to its solid ecommerce and marketing features but shows its weaknesses when it comes to SEO.

 In GoDaddy's help center, you'll find some tutorial videos.

 You can get in touch with GoDaddy's support Monday-Friday from 8 AM to 8 PM, however, the provider's live chat is staffed around the clock.
 Our experiences with the latter were mixed: On some occasions, answers arrived within seconds, while on others, it took upwards of 10 minutes.